Nikolozi/AudioUnitV3Experiments/README.md

 # Issue Details

+## Update
+I have submitted Developer Technical Support (DTS) regarding this issue and I received a reply to file a bug report.
+Case-ID: 1674516

+Feedback ID is: FB12029567

 ## Description

 The `aumf / kAudioUnitType_MusicEffect` type of AUv3 plug-in is not appearing in Logic under the **AU MIDI-controlled Effects** menu.
 I would like to figure out whether this is a bug in Logic or there's a code change that's required to have it working in Logic as expected.